 Applicants are advised to apply for the entry visa through the Singapore Consulate-General’s Authorised Visa Agents.
 The Singapore Consulate-General will not be liable for additional charges imposed by third party (non-authorised) agents.

-Your visa application will be processed in three working days (excluding the day of submission).
+Your visa application will be processed in 3 to 5 working days (excluding the day of submission, Weekends and Holidays).
 Some applications may take longer to process.

 Each visa application will be considered on its own merits.